Here’s how to get the best Wi-Fi for your home

 ![]() Kinetic | $39.99 – $79.99/mo. | 100 – 2,000 Mbps | $10.99/mo. | Fiber, DSL |

 **Plus taxes (w/ eligible Autopay & Paperless bill).
-Price after $10/mo AutoPay & Paperless bill discount.
-(Starts w/in 2 bills).
-Monthly State Cost Recovery Charge applies in NV, OH, TX.
+Price after discounts: $15/mo for 12 mos for new customers and $10/mo AutoPay & Paperless bill.
+Discounts start w/in 3 bills.
+Monthly State Cost Recovery charge applies in NV, OH, TX.
 One time install fee may apply.
+Limited availability.
+May not be available in your area.
+Call or go to fiber.att.com to see if you qualify.
 Speeds based on wired connection.
 Actual speeds may vary.
 For 5GIG, single device wired speed maximum 4.7Gbps.
 For more info, go to www.att.com/speed101.
-Price after discounts: $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill (w/in 2 bills).
+Price after discounts: $32/mo for 12 mos, $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill.
+Discounts start w/in 3 bills.
 Monthly State Cost Recovery Charge in TX, OH, NV applies.

 ***Limited time offer; subject to change; new residential customers only (no Spectrum services within past 30 days) and in good standing with Spectrum.
-Taxes and fees extra in select states.
+Service activation fee required; taxes extra in select states.
 SPECTRUM INTERNET ADVANTAGE: Offer based on eligibility requirements.
 Standard rates apply after promo period.
 Additional charge for installation.
 Speeds based on wired connection.
 Actual speeds (including wireless) vary and are not guaranteed.
 Services subject to all applicable service terms and conditions, subject to change.
 Not available in all areas.
 Restrictions apply. ©2026 Charter Communications, all rights reserved.
-Internet Performance: Spectrum Internet is powered by fiber and delivered to your home via HFC.
+Internet Performance: Spectrum Internet® is powered by fiber and connected to the premises by coaxial lines.

 ***Limited time offer; subject to change; new residential customers only (no Spectrum services within past 30 days) and in good standing with Spectrum.
-Taxes and fees extra in select states.
+Service activation fee required; taxes extra in select states.
 SPECTRUM INTERNET: Standard rates apply after promo period.
 Additional charge for installation.
 Speeds based on wired connection.
 Actual speeds (including wireless) vary and are not guaranteed.
 Capable modem required for all Gig speeds.
 For a list of capable modems, visit Spectrum.net/modem.
 Services subject to all applicable service terms and conditions, subject to change.
 Not available in all areas.
 Restrictions apply. ©2026 Charter Communications, all rights reserved.
-Internet Performance: Spectrum Internet is powered by fiber and delivered to your home via HFC.
+Internet Performance: Spectrum Internet® is powered by fiber and connected to the premises by coaxial lines.

 †Price guarantee for 3-5 years, depending on the internet plan, for new and existing myHome customers.
 Auto Pay & paper-free billing required.
 Mobile + Home Discount: $15/mo savings on Verizon Home Internet plans when combined with any Verizon postpaid mobile phone plan (excludes business and data-only plans).
 Enrollment req’d for Fios Home Internet plans. $99 setup and other terms apply.
 Subj. to credit approval & may require a deposit.
 Fios avail. in select areas.
 Wired speeds advertised.
 Wireless speeds may vary due to device limits, multiple users, network & other factors.
 See Verizon.com/yourspeed for more info. © 2026 Verizon.